benschaf/gipfel-lerner/README.md

 ### Typography

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Noto Sans](https://fonts.google.com/specimen/Noto+Sans) was used for body text to ensure readability, accessibility, and familiarity.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Noto Serif](https://fonts.google.com/specimen/Noto+Serif) was used for titles and headings to provide a contrast with the sans-serif body text.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com) was used for all icons on the site, providing a consistent and professional look.

 ## User Stories

-The user stories are based on the user personas and the features of the app.
+The user stories are based on the user personas (To be found at the bottom of the document under **Design Thinking Process**) and the features of the app.
 They are written from the perspective of the user and describe the actions they can take on the site.

+Each user story is followed by a set of acceptance criteria that must be met for the story to be considered complete.

+> [!IMPORTANT]
+> Make sure to also check out the [User Story Map](https://github.com/users/benschaf/projects/12/views/3) which was used extensively during the development process.
+It provides a more visual representation of the user stories and shows them **grouped by epics** along with their **priority** and **status**.

 ### Viewing and navigation